It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 Disarm, Disassemble, Destroy

 Alice is up against someone who has a gun.
 Before the gunman can shoot her, Alice snatches the firearm and quickly disables it right in front of the gunman.
 Asskicking typically ensues.

 Usually used to demonstrate the badassery of a given character as well as their knowledge of firearms, (unless they use brute force), and may involve Willing Suspension of Disbelief

 to enforce the Rule of Cool

 .
 It also makes an impressive show for the viewer.
 Like most Rule of Cool

 stuff, this is largely not Truth in Television

-, as many cocked-and-locked firearms (especially handguns) cannot be taken apart without discharging the weapon first, and most of the ones that can still have plenty of little parts that need to be pulled out before the slide or barrel will come off, so Don't Try This at Home
+, as many cocked-and-locked firearms (especially handguns) cannot be taken apart without discharging or clearing the weapon first, and most of the ones that can still have plenty of little parts that need to be pulled out before the slide or barrel will come off, so Don't Try This at Home

 Not to be confused with Gun Stripping